dullage/ESP-LED-MQTT/README.md

 ## Overview
 Allows the WiFi control of a WS8212 LED strip using an ESP8266 controller and an MQTT broker.
 Designed to work well with Home Assistant https://home-assistant.io/.

 To use this code simply configure the PIN and NUMPIXELS variables in the NeoPixel section.
 You will also need to configure the credentials for your WiFi and MQTT broker, see <REDACTED> code.
-Lastly you can tailor the MQTT topics as requried.
+Lastly you can tailor the MQTT topics as required.

 ## Features
 * Works well with Home Assistant.